iamconorwilson/email-pipeline/README.md

 # Email Pipeline
-A comprehensive command line build tool for HTML email development using Nunjucks and Sass.
+A comprehensive command line build tool for HTML email development using Nunjucks or Handlebars for templating, Sass for styling, and JSON for data.
 * Create reusable components and modules using common web templating languages
 * Build and automate email campaigns using data from JSON files
 * Host files on a local development server with hot reloading for easier development